Crossroadsman/python-notes/objects.md

 > replacing the name, making it point to an integer object containing the
 > value 20.

+From the [Python Docs][python_03] on names and namespaces:
+> ### A Word About Names and Objects ###
+> Objects have individuality, and multiple names (in multiple scopes) can be
+> bound to the same object.
+This is known as aliasing in other languages.
+This
+> is usually not appreciated on a first glance at Python, and can be safely
+> ignored when dealing with immutable basic types (numbers, strings, tuples).
+> However, aliasing has a possibly surprising effect on the semantics of Python
+> code involving mutable objects such as lists, dictionaries, and most other
+> types.
+This is usually used to the benefit of the program, sicne aliases
+> behave like pointers in some respects.
+For example, passing an object is cheap
+> since only a pointer is passed by the implementation; and if a function
+> modifies an object passed in as an argument, the caller will see the change —
+> this eliminates the need for two different argument passing mechanisms as
+> in Pascal.
+>
+> ### Python Scopes and Namespaces
+>
+> ...
+>
+> A *namespace* is a mapping from names to objects.
+Most namespaces are
+> currently implemented as Python dictionaries, but that's not normally
+> noticeable in any way (except for performance), and it may change in the
+> future.
+Examples of namespaces are:
+> - the set of built-in names (containing functions such as `abs()`, and
+>   built-in exception names);
+> - the global names in a module; and
+> - the local names in a function invocation.
+> In a sense the set of attributes of an object also form a namespace.
+>
+> ...
+>
+> Namespaces are created at different moments and have different lifetimes.
+The
+> namespace containing the built-in names is created when the Python interpreter
+> starts up, and is never deleted.
+The global namespace for a module if created
+> when the module definition is read in; normally, module namespaces also last
+> until the interpreter quits.
+The statements executed by the top-level
+> invocation of the interpreter, either read from a script file or
+> interactively, are considered part of a module called `__main__`, so they have
+> their own global namespace.
+>
+> ...
+>
+> Although scores are determined statically, they are used dynamically.
+At any
+> time during execution, there are at least three nested scopes whose namespaces
+> are directly accessible:
+> - the innermost scope, which is searched first, contains the local names;
+> - the scopes of any enclosing functions, which are searched starting with the
+>   nearest enclosing scope, contains non-local, but also non-global names;
+> - the next-to-last scope contains the current module's global names;
+> - the outermost scope (searched last) is the namespace containing built-in
+>   names.
+>
+> ...
+>
+> A special quirk of Python is that - if no `global` statement is in effect -
+> assignments to names always go into the innermost scope.
+Assignments do not
+> copy data — they just bind names to objects.

 Call by Sharing (aka Call by Object)
 ------------------------------------